jeanvq/ReactApp5-Group3/README.md

 ## Screenshots

-(add screenshots here after app is complete)
+(screenshots will be here after app is complete)